benckx/liquibase-jooq-codegen-example/README.md

 }
 ```

-Classes `PersonDao` and `Person` have bene generated during the Gradle build, directly from the Liquibase definition.
+Classes `PersonDao` and `Person` have been generated during the Gradle build, directly from the Liquibase definition.
 This reduces the boilerplate of writing DAO code and SQL queries in your application.

 # Technical stack